 Low levels of magnesium are difficult to spot because the symptoms, including feeling tired, stressed or anxious, can easily be mistaken for something else—like a case of the Mondays that seems to last all week long!3 After supplementing with magnesium, many people report feeling less stressed, more calm, healthier and happier overall.4

 How much magnesium do you need?
-Women over 18 need between 310-360 mg of magnesium each day.2 Try it yourself in our replenishing magnesium drink, Mellow Mag, featuring a highly-absorbable form of magnesium in two delicious flavors—orange and raspberry—as well as on-the-go singles.
+Women over 18 need between 310-360 mg of magnesium each day.2 Try it yourself in our replenishing magnesium drink, Mellow Mag, featuring a highly-absorbable form of magnesium in two delicious flavors—orange and raspberry.

 Magnesium also makes our list of the best vitamins and supplements for women over 30 and women over 40.